actualbudget/actual/docs/budgeting/index.md

 1. Click an amount in the **Balance** column for a category.
 2. Select **Rollover overspending**
 3. For all future months, a negative balance will stay in the category

-## Recommended workflow for new users

-This might sound complex, but it's really not!
-You can get as detailed as you want, but it's still very effective if you keep it simple.
-If you're not sure where to start, we recommend this simple workflow:

-1. We recommend opening a savings account if you don't have one.
-Add it in Actual as an off-budget account.
-2. Stick with the basic categories (you will probably add a few more, but don't overdo it).
-3. Try to budget less than what you are making so that you are saving money each month.
-4. When the month ends, copy last month's budget.
-Whatever is leftover in **To budget** is the amount of money that you saved.
-5. Note that this automatically will cover overspending from last month by taking it out of the leftover **To budget** amount.
-You're effectively taking out of savings.
-6. Budget the leftover **To budget** amount to the **Savings** category
-7. Transfer the leftover amount to your savings account and categorize the transactions with the **Savings** category

-If you don't have a savings account, you can simply skip step 7.
-The **Savings** category will build up a balance and represent the savings that you are keeping in your account.

-This also assumes you have enough income to cover a full month plus any overspending.
-If you don't, you need to watch your budget more carefully and make sure to cover overspending from other categories.